raspibolt/raspibolt/raspibolt/raspibolt_68_shango.md

 ```
 rpclisten=0.0.0.0:10009

+### Uncomment and ajust these lines for access from public internet
+#tlsextraip=111.222.333.444               # fixed ip is needed
+#tlsextradomain=lightning.yourhost.com    # domain name, works with FreeDNS (https://freedns.afraid.org)
 ```

+* Open port 10009 so that Shango wallet can talk to your Lightning node.
+To be **safe**, open it only from within your own network.
+If you feel **reckless**, you can open it for access from everywhere to use Shango on the go.
+I think the connection itself is safe, but this exposes your node to DDoS and other attacks.
+So make sure you know what you do!

-* Open port 10009 for connections from within the local network (you might need to adjust the ip mask, see [more details](https://github.com/Stadicus/guides/blob/shango/raspibolt/raspibolt_20_pi.md#hardening-your-pi))
+  * **Safe option**: for connections from within the local network (you might need to adjust the ip mask, see [more details](https://github.com/Stadicus/guides/blob/shango/raspibolt/raspibolt_20_pi.md#hardening-your-pi))
     `$ sudo ufw allow from 192.168.0.0/24 to any port 10009 comment 'allow LND grpc from local LAN'`

+  * **Reckless option**: for connections from everywhere
+    `$ sudo ufw allow 10009 comment 'allow LND grpc from public internet'`

+* Update and check your Uncomplicated Firewall
   `$ sudo ufw enable`
   `$ sudo ufw status`